Flutterwave/Python-v2/README.md

 * ```IP```,

-* ```redirect_url```
+* ```redirect_url```.

-Optionally, you can add a custom transaction reference using the ```txRef``` parameter.
-Note that if you do not specify one, it would be automatically generated.
-We do provide a function for generating transaction references in the [Misc library](https://github.com/Flutterwave/rave-python/blob/master/rave_python/rave_misc.py).
+Optionally, you can add a custom transaction reference using the `txRef` parameter.
+If you do not specify one, it will be automatically generated.
+A function for generating transaction references is available in the [Misc library](https://github.com/Flutterwave/rave-python/blob/master/rave_python/rave_misc.py).

 A sample call is: